Information for residents

 - There is at least 1 shower per 8 people.

-- For 7 people or less, there should be at least 4 burners.
-For 8 to 30 people, there should be 1 burner for every 2 people.
-In case of more than 30 people, there should be at least 16 burners.
+- Hob / plates, there should be at least 4 burners.
+For more than 8 persons, there should be 1 burner for every 2 persons.
+For more than 30 persons, there should be at least 16 burners.

-- In studios for maximum 2 people, there should be at least 2 burners plus a microwave or oven.
+- Hob/plates in studios for a maximum of 2 residents, there sould be at least 2 burners plus a microwave or oven.

 - There are specific requirements regarding fire extinguishers.
 There should be at least 6 litres/kilograms of extinguishing agent.
 There should be a fire extinguisher of at least 2 litres/kilograms within 5 metres and within immediate reach from every cooking area and places with an open fire.